Everybody Dies (House): Plot

 A funeral is held for House.
-While most people call House a positive force in their lives, Wilson calls House arrogant and says that he never cared for his friends.
-Suddenly, a phone in Wilson's pocket rings, with the text message "SHUT UP YOU IDIOT".
-Wilson finds House waiting at his home.
-House admits he switched his dental records with his patient in order to fake his own death; astonished, Wilson states that House just destroyed his life, he will go to jail and will never be able to practice medicine again.
-House replies, "I'm dead, Wilson", and asks him how he would like to spend his last months before he dies from terminal cancer.
+Most people call House a positive force in their lives, but Wilson—knowing that he himself only has a few months left to live due to his terminal cancer diagnosis—instead tells the harsh truth, delivering a eulogy in which he calls House an arrogant man who never cared for his friends.
+He is interrupted by a text message from an unknown number that reads "SHUT UP YOU IDIOT" and leaves the funeral, finding House waiting at his home.
+House admits he switched his dental records with Oliver in order to fake his own death, stunning Wilson, who states that House just destroyed his own life and will go to jail in addition to being unable to ever practice medicine again.
+Reminding Wilson that he is legally dead, House asks him how he would like to spend his final months of life.

-The final scenes include a montage of House's colleagues.
-Chase replaced House as Head of Diagnostic Medicine, with Adams and Park working with him.
-Taub is at a restaurant spending time with Rachel, Ruby and his daughters.
-Cameron returns to work as the head of the emergency room in a Chicago hospital.
-She gazes at a photo of the old team before leaving to join her husband and child.
-Foreman discovers House's hospital ID stuck under a table leg in his office, which he had previously complained to House about and chuckles, realizing that House is alive.
-The final scene shows House and Wilson traveling the country on motorcycles.
+A montage shows the fates of the main characters: Chase replaces House as Head of Diagnostic Medicine, with Adams and Park working under him; Taub enjoys a meal at a restaurant with his wife Rachel and his former mistress Ruby, having patched things up with both to allow him to spend time with his daughters; Cameron, having returned to her career in medicine as the head of the emergency room at a hospital in Chicago, gazes at a photo of the old team before leaving to join her husband and child; Foreman discovers House's hospital ID being used to stabilize a wobbly table leg in his old office, about which he had previously complained, recognizing this as House's way of letting him know that he is actually alive; and House and Wilson prepare to set off on a cross-country motorbike trip, with Wilson asking what House should do when the cancer gets worse, but House tells him that "cancer's boring" before the two ride away.